Opioids are used to relieve pain, but they also cause an exaggerated sense of well-being and, if used too much, dependence and addiction.

 For people who continually return to using opioids (called chronic, relapsing opioid addiction), another approach—called maintenance—is often preferred.
-It involves substituting a prescribed drug that the user takes for a long time (months or years).
+It involves substituting a prescribed drug at a regular dose that the user takes for a long time (months or years) rather than decreasing the dose and eventually stopping the drug.
 Methadone, buprenorphine, or naltrexone may be used as substitutes for opioids.

 Maintaining opioid users with regular doses of one of these drugs enables them to be socially productive because they do not have to spend time getting the illicit opioid and because the drugs used do not interfere with functioning the way that illicit drug use does.
 For some opioid users, the treatment works.
 For many, lifelong maintenance is necessary.

 Methadone suppresses withdrawal symptoms and the craving for the opioid without making opioid users overly drowsy or elated.
 However, opioid users must appear once a day at a clinic where methadone is dispensed in the amount that prevents severe withdrawal symptoms, minimizes craving, and supports daily functioning.

 Buprenorphine is being used more and more because it can be prescribed by doctors in their office.
 Thus, opioid users do not have to go to a special clinic.